cybercongress/cybertensor-developer-docs/docs/ctcli.md

 ctcli stake remove [OPTIONS]
 ```

-Remove stake TAO from the hotkey staking account and add it to the coldkey.
+Remove stake PUSSY from the hotkey staking account and add it to the coldkey.

 ```bash
 ctcli stake remove